guidou/mediacapture-extensions/explainer-pixels.md

 about the captured surface.
 These properties are reported as a MediaTrackSettings object, returned by the getSettings method.

-The proposed feature consists of a number of additional properties to the MediaTrackSettings object returned by getSettings() containing the physical and logical resolutions of the video.
-An event is also fired when these resolutions change during the capture session.
+The proposed feature consists of a new property to the MediaTrackSettings object returned by getSettings() containing the pixel ratio of captured screen.
+An event is also fired when this value changes during the capture session.

 What we mean by physical resolution of a captured surface is the actual size of the display surface in pixels.
 Currently, MediaTrackSettings exposes the resolution of the frames flowing through the MediaStreamTrack via the width and height properties.
 Often, the physical resolution is the same as the already reported resolution (width/height properties).
 However, an application can alter this by rescaling the video using constraints.
-The UA may also apply rescaling of its own, so the width and height properties do not always reflect the physical resolution of the captured surface.

-In some cases, a surface's resolution is altered by zooming provided by the operating system and/or the Web browser (in the case of tabs).
+In some cases, a surface's resolution is altered by zooming provided by the operating system.
 The result can be that a surface with a relatively small original size can have a high resolution due to the effect of zooming.
 We refer to the resolution prior to applying the effects of zoom as the logical resolution.
 In case where a surface is heavily zoomed in, a videoconferencing application can  optimize resource consumption by sending the video over the network using a the logical resolution, which is lower and requires less bandwidth to transmit and less CPU to encode and decode.
 Knowing the physical and logical resolution of the